SakashSrivastava/SmogSense/README.md

 - Improve forecasting model and add model versioning
 - Add user accounts & alerting features (email/SMS/push)

-License
-This repository does not contain a LICENSE file yet.
-If you want to apply the MIT license, add a LICENSE file with the MIT text.
-For now, please choose and add a license that matches your needs.

 Contact
 Maintainer: Sakash Srivastava
 Repo: https://github.com/SakashSrivastava/SmogSense